Discipline vs Punishment

 Training Is More Than Giving Consequences

 Change takes time and many small corrections and reminders can contribute to long-term growth in your child.
 The word “discipline” used in the Old Testament is translated from the Hebrew word “chanak.”
 It means “to train.”
-Training implies guidance to a particular goal.
+Training implies guidance toward a particular goal.
 Every day you’re training your children to become healthy, responsible adults.

 It’s easy to get upset when your children need a lot of correction or when they can’t seem to change right away.
 Some problems take longer to overcome than others.
 Your response is important.
 Exasperation can damage the relationship.